ingresso-group/slate/source/includes/_performances.md

 Parameter | Description
 --------- | -----------
-`req_avail_details` | Returns a list of unique ticket types and price bands that are available for this performance.
+`req_avail_details` | Returns a list of unique ticket types and price bands that are available for this performance. **This parameter is not commonly used.**

 ### Response